nass15456/CTFs/N0PSctf/Broken_OTP.md

 First thing we need to do is understaning the code specialy with theese weird functions calls, for the better understanding i launched few of them in python (version 3.12) and i quickly understood that:

-g is generating timestamp:
+`g` is generating timestamp:

 ```python
 >>> g(BLACK,d(t[3]))(g(_i(d(t[0])), d(t[0]))())
 1717433968
 ```

-fb is a bytes to long function
+`fb` is a bytes to long function

 ```python
 >>> fb(secret.encode())
 504361349353409634517350059917776100900870838360
 ```

-s is the addition of secret and timestamp
+`s` is the addition of secret and timestamp

-r is a random intiialisation with s a seed
+`r` is a random initialisation with `s` as seed

-Cool it seems to be RNG problem, so after fixing the seed of the pesudo random, the script will give us 2 suggestions:
+Cool it seems to be RNG problem, so after fixing the seed of the pseudo random, the script will give us 2 suggestions:

--Encrypt a custom message
+-Encrypting a custom message
--Encrypt the secret value
+-Encrypting the secret value

-The encreption function is an xor with key generated randomly
+The encreption function is an xor with key generated randomly in loop
 ```python
 def kg(l):
     return bytes([random.randint(0,255) for i in range(l)])